LED lights last long and use less power so more people like them now.

 1 Watt 8mm white LEDs | 7 |

-Handle this circuit with utmost caution as it works at a high AC voltage of 230V AC.
+Handle this circuit very carefully as it runs on high 230V AC.

-Capacitor C2 filters and a reverse biased Zener diode regulates the DC supply from the bridge rectifier.
+Capacitor C2 filters the DC and Zener diode controls the voltage.

-After being linked in series, one-watt white LEDs or warm, highly bright 8mm white LEDs are connected to the output terminals over the Zener diode.
+After that 1W white LEDs or bright 8mm white LEDs are connected in series after the Zener diode.

 Formulas: